nimblehq/our-team/openings/android_developer.md

 **We are looking for someone who**
 - I versatile.
 Interested to learn new technologies, ethical hacking, scalability and agile methodologies.
-- Has knowledge of an OOP language, can be any of these: Java or Objective C and looking to expand it to new platforms.
+- Has knowledge of an OOP language, can be any of these: Java and looking to expand it to new platforms.
+- Knowledge of Retrofit, Robospice, Picasso, Gson is highly valued
-- 1+ years of experience and at least one app already published in Google Play or Appstore.
+- 2+ years of experience and at least one app already published in Google Play.
 - Able to communicate in english

 **We offer**